kmac783/project3/readme.md

 - Paid subscription that allows research articles to be returned by subscription scholarly article services
 - Ability to publish collections for other users to explore
-- Greater personalization of profile -- avatar, email address, content preferences, etc...
+- Greater personalization of profile -- avatar, email address, content preferences, etc.
+- Creating your own Collection Types
+- Optimizing for Mobile

+..

 ##Credits
 [Love Nosa-Omorogiuwa](https://github.com/lnosaomok)